Fact and Myth

 “Very well,” the captain answered.
 “Security Chief Lieutenant Vonn will be in charge.
 Please choose another engineering officer to join the two of you.”

-Fact didn’t exactly feel affection for Lieutenant LeGuin, but zhe enjoyed the rhythm of working with the brilliant tabby.
+Fact didn’t exactly feel affection for Lt.
+LeGuin, but zhe enjoyed the rhythm of working with the brilliant tabby.
 His mind was ordered, logical, and less susceptible to the more unpredictable organic emotions than most of the officers Fact had worked with.
 Yet the insights Jordan LeGuin offered to technical situations often surprised Fact.
 He had a different way of looking at the world than the androgynous android fox.
 And Fact valued that difference immensely.

 The yellow lab, orange tabby, and white fox gathered together, made their way to the teleportation bay, and teleported down to the surface of Thomicron Eta in a smear of quantum sparkles.